There are many differences and similarities between C programming language and Java. A list of top differences between C and Java are given below:

 ---|---|---|

-C++ is Platform dependent. | Java is Platform Independent. | |
+C++ is platform dependent. | Java is platform Independent. | |

-C++ uses compiler only. | Java uses compiler and interpreter both. | |
+C++ uses compiler only. | Java uses compiler and interpreter both for converting source code into machine code. | |

-C++ is basically a C language with object-oriented extension. | Java is pure object – oriented language. | |
+C++ is both a procedural and an object-oriented programming language. | Java is only an object-oriented programming language. | |

 C++ uses template classes. | Java does not have template classes. | |